S. Harinath* and Usha N Murthy

 Visit for more related articles at Journal of Industrial Pollution Control

-The present study is carried in Bommasandra industrial, Jigane industrial and Electronic Industrial areas.
+The present study is carried in Bommasandra industrial, Jigane industrial and Electronic Industrial areas in Bangalore.
 Each industrial area is divided into three zones to select sampling stations.

 Location of sampling points

 The method of random sampling was adopted to collect air pollution samples at three stations in and around industrial areas of Bommasandra industrial area, Jigane industrial area and Electronic City Industrial area.
 The location of sampling station should be such that it should be in the free atmosphere, without interferences from stagnant spaces or large buildings etc.